How to Access Computer Science Department Servers

 newacct with your own CS account name.

 As a student taking Computer Science course(s), you are permitted to use department owned SSH Client software Tectia.
 Please download Tectia.zip from this link and unzip it into a local folder.
-Run either x86 msi or x86_64 msi based on your operating system and follow its installation instruction.
+Run either x86 msi or x86_64 msi based on your operating system and follow its installation instructions.

 Note: You must be on CS or FSU network to download this software.
 Distance learning students, please open a helpdesk ticket for Tectia downloading or Log into shell.cs.fsu.edu with your CS id.
 You will see download credential below the server banner.